micanogueira/micanogueira.github.io/content/highlights/educational.md

     <span class="eduperiod">2021 ➛ Present</span>

-    {{< fa light user-graduate >}}&nbsp;[Admitted to the Technical University of Munich] to be enrolled in the Bachelor of Science program in Management & Technology with a specialization in Computer Engineering.
+    {{< fa solid user-graduate >}}&nbsp;[Admitted to the Technical University of Munich] to be enrolled in the Bachelor of Science program in Management & Technology with a specialization in Computer Engineering.

     {{< fa solid graduation-cap >}}&nbsp;Pursuing a [second] undergraduate degree.

-    {{< fa-solid fa-trees >}} Became an active member of the Environmental Department of the Student Representation (Uref).
+    {{< fa solid tree >}}&nbsp;Became an active member of the Environmental Department of the Student Representation (Uref).

-    {{< fa-regular fa-drum >}} Joined Praias do Isar, a Rio-style Samba Percussion School and one of TUM’s Culture & Arts Student Clubs.
+    {{< fa solid drum >}}&nbsp;Joined Praias do Isar, a Rio-style Samba Percussion School and one of TUM’s Culture & Arts Student Clubs.

 [Admitted to the Technical University of Munich]:         /timeline/second_degree_TUM/ "See this event in the timeline"
 [second]:         /timeline/won_scholarship2/ "See the first one in the timeline"